EIN 68-0438008

 Program areas at EQCA

-Equality California Institute significantly expanded its efforts to ensure safe and supportive school environments for lgbtq+ students across the state through the launch of the Equality California mentorship corps.
-The mentorship corps provides lgbtq+ affirming mentorship to students in fresno unified school district, located in California's central valley.
-Through a combination of social-emotional learning, motivational interviewing, and opportunities to engage the broader local community of lgbtq+ community-based organizations, the mentorship corps seeks to improve the well-being of lgbtq+ and other students over the course of an academic year and create a safe and supportive school environment.
-Working closely with our advisory committee of teachers, school board members, school administrators, local lgbtq+ centers, lgbtq+ and progressive non-profit organizations, civil rights leaders and education experts, Equality California Institute also began preparations to gather data for its second publication of the safe and supportive schools report card, to be published in 2022.
-The report card shines a light on successes and challenges that California unified school districts experience when implementing lgbtq-inclusive programs and policies and serves as a resource and advocacy tool for students, parents, teachers and community leaders.
+Equality California Institute significantly expanded its efforts to ensure safe and supportive school environments for lgbtq+ students across the state through its second cohort of the Equality California mentorship corps.
+The mentorship corps provides lgbtq+ affirming mentorship to students in fresno, palm springs, and oceanside.
+Through a combination of social-emotional learning, motivational interviewing, and opportunities to engage the broader local community of lgbtq+ community-based organizations, the mentorship corps seeks to improve the well-being of lgbtq+ and other students over an academic year and create a safe and supportive school environment.
+Equality California Institute also published its second bi-annual safe and supportive schools report card and conducted outreach and advocacy in California's public school districts to provide resources and assistance for districts seeking to implement best practices and further their adherence to California's education code in support of a safe school climate.
+The report card shines a light on successes and challenges that California unified school districts experience when implementing lgbtq-inclusive programs and policies and serves as a resource and advocacy tool for students, parents, teachers and community leaders.in 2022, Equality California Institute also started work - in partnership with the California department of education, la county office of education and an advisory committee of local lgbtq+ centers, lgbtq+ and allied non-profit organizations, and education experts - on an online lgbtq+ training for public school teachers and other certificated staff.
+This training will be available for California's educators to take starting in 2025.

 Equality California Institute implements programs aimed at empowering the next generation of lgbtq+ leaders.
-In partnership with the California lgbtq legislative caucus foundation, Equality California Institute convened more than 100 openly lgbtq+ elected and appointed officials from across the state for the 2021 California lgbtq+ leadership summit in sacramento.
+In partnership with the California lgbtq legislative caucus foundation, Equality California Institute convened more than 100 openly lgbtq+ elected and appointed officials from across the state for the 2022 California lgbtq+ leadership summit in sacramento.
 With support from the comcast foundation, California Institute offered an online, paid summer fellowship program through legislative offices in sacramento to give college students first-hand experience working with legislators on state policy.
-With the support of edison international, Equality California Institute conducted the 2021 lgbtq+ leadership academy online.
+With the support of edison international and pg&e, Equality California Institute conducted the 2022 southern California lgbtq+ leadership academy in long beach and the 2022 northern California lgbtq+ leadership academy online.
 The leadership academy recruits lgbtq+ community leaders and advocates throughout the state and prepares them to run for office or seek appointments to state boards and commissions.
-Our lgbtq+ appointments process recommends and advocates for highly qualified, diverse lgbtq+ leaders, including alumni of our lgbtq+ leadership academy, for appointment to executive branch positions, judicial offices and state boards and commissions.
+Our lgbtq+ appointments process recommends and advocates for highly qualified, diverse lgbtq+ leaders, including alumni of our lgbtq+ leadership academy, for appointment to executive branch positions, judicial offices, and state boards and commissions.

 Grants made by EQCA